Zander-Snow-Sigma/personal_sale_tracker/price-alerts-and-updates/README.md

 - `templates` : Contains all of the files needed to format the API.
 - `scripts`: contains bash scripts to help run various commands in the terminal.

-### update_price_and_send_alerts.py

-This script is triggered every 3 minutes.
-It updates the price of every item in the database and sends alerts to the subscribers of each product in the following cases:

-    - The product was out of stock and has gone back in stock.
-    - The product was in stock and has now gone out of stock.
-    - The product has decreased in price.

-#### Required environment variables:

-USER_AGENT
-DB_USER
-DB_PASSWORD
-DB_PORT
-DB_HOST
-DB_NAME
-AWS_ACCESS_KEY_ID
-AWS_SECRET_ACCESS_KEY
-SENDER_EMAIL_ADDRESS